Csemaa/frame_app_frontend/README.md

 # Note
-I am aware of the exposed "keys" this is something I would never do with any app
+I am aware of the exposed "keys" this is something I would never do with any app App is currently not working since the api is no longer public

 🚀 Quick Start
 Prerequisites